Doru-Bogdan/workoutApp/README.md

-# workoutApp-mobile
+# workoutApp
-Front-end for the workout app
+Front-end and backend for the workout app